shedskin/shedskin/tests/README.md

 ./run.py -ce -j 4
 ```

-Another option is to use a different build system with system that is designed for speed like [Ninja](https://ninja-build.org) which automatically maximizes its use of available cores on your system.
+Another option is to use a different build system designed for speed like [Ninja](https://ninja-build.org) which automatically maximizes its use of available cores on your system.

-If you have `Ninja` installed, you can have cmake use it your underlying build system and automatically get improved performance vs the default Make-based system:
+If you have `Ninja` installed, you can have cmake use it as your underlying build system and automatically get improved performance vs the default Make-based system:

 ```bash
 ./run.py -ce -gNinja